DavidDeeds/Waveshare-11.9-RPi4-and-RPi5-Setup/README.md

 The display’s **four-wire power/I²C connection** is normally made through the Waveshare spring pins if the Pi is mounted directly onto the screen.

+If the screen does not work even though the software configuration is correct, check the physical spring-pin contact.
+In my case, the GPIO contact area needed gentle cleaning with a nail file to get reliable contact.

 ---

 ### Raspberry Pi 5